 Our defense attorneys at Randall & Stump, Criminal Defense Attorneys, have helped countless clients get airport gun charges dismissed in the past and may be able to do the same for you.
 We have routinely represented clients who mistakenly possessed a firearm in their carry-on bag, which was found as they made their way through security at Charlotte Douglas International Airport.
 We have had great success with these cases.
 Let us get to know the facts of your case.
-Schedule a free initial consultation with our criminal lawyers by calling (980) 237-4579 today.
+Schedule a free initial consultation with our airport gun possession lawyers by calling (980) 237-4579 today.

 When facing legal trouble, one of your first thoughts might be whether or not you need a lawyer.
 At Randall & Stump, Criminal Defense Attorneys, we often see that people who face misdemeanors try to handle the charges alone—at first.
 They mistakenly believe that because a misdemeanor is a less serious crime than a felony, they can defend themselves against an experienced prosecutor.